NeeloBee/hello-world/readme.txt

-Hello, I such at coding
+Hello, I suck at coding
+I am praying I get better at it.